2i2c-org/infrastructure/docs/howto/operate/add-hub.md

 ## Step 2: Decide the template used for the hub

+Hub templates map on to different major use-cases that we aim to enable.
-Based on the kinda usage expected of the hub select a [hub template](../../topic/hub-templates.md) to be used.
+Ask the hub user(s) about their needs and expected usage, and use their answer to select a [hub template](../../topic/hub-templates.md). to be used.

 ## Step 4: Decide the authentication provider to be used